 Zone 3 – South Okanagan (clubs in zone are: Kelowna, Osoyoos, Oliver, Penticton, Summerland, Princeton, Merritt)

 Director – Ray Tait (Kelowna) Ph: 250-860-4046 Email: email@example.com

 Zone 4 – North Okanagan (clubs in zone are: Vernon, Lumby, Armstrong, Chase, Salmon Arm, Winfield, Enderby, Kamloops, McArthur Island, Revelstoke, Sicamous)

-Is open to any BC Interior Curling Club that has all its senior curlers (60+ years of age) registered and identified as BCIMCA members by paying an annual $4 membership fee for each curler who curls in a daytime/retiree curling league for which there is a BCIMCA championship event.
+Is open to any BC Interior Curling Club that has all its senior curlers (60+ years of age) who regularly curl in a league and are registered and identified as BCIMCA members by paying an annual membership fee for which there is a BCIMCA championship event.